-Operating temperature for portable samplers is 10°C to 50°C (50°F to 122°F), adaptable down to 0°C (32°F) upon request.
+Operating temperature for CVS4200 indoor samplers is 10°C to 50°C (50°F to 122°F), adaptable down to 0°C (32°F) upon request.
+The operating temperature for BVS4300 outdoor samplers with heater and insulation is -40°C to 50°C (-40°F to 122°F).
+Without insulation and heater, the BVS4300 operating temperature is 0°C to 50°C (32°F to 122°F).

 Samples can be triggered by a variety of means.
 The internal clock on the controller can be set to sample based on time/day (e.g. sample every hour).
-There are also a variety of external inputs that can be connected to control sampling using the optional external signal cable.
+There are also a variety of external inputs that can be connected to control sampling.
 Pulse count is useful for sampling after a certain number of pulses have been reached (e.g. using a rain gauge to trigger sampling).
 The 4-20 mA option is useful for flow-based sampling (e.g. using a flow meter to trigger sampling after a certain volume of water has passed by).
 External contact is used to control the sampler from another data logger or PLC, and is useful when full external control is desired.
 Level control is the option to choose when the application has starts and stops (e.g. using a float switch to trigger sampling when water is present, then stop sampling when the water drops below the set level).

 When sampling is initiated, liquid travels through the intake tube into the metering chamber.
-The amount of water taken is set mechanically using the liquid sensing rod and the volume control tube, which means sample accuracy is precise every time, usually within \pm 0° or \pm 2ml.
+The amount of water taken is set mechanically using the liquid sensing rod and the volume control tube, which means sample accuracy is precise every time, usually within +/- 2% or +/- 2 ml.

 Once the pre-set amount has been reached, all excess liquid is purged from the system, and the sample is dropped into a container.
-Sample containers range from 500 ml (500 cc or 2 cup) wedges in discrete systems, to 9 liters (2.3 Gallon) containers for composite systems.
+Sample containers range from 500 ml (500 cc or 2 cup) wedges in discrete systems, up to 20 liters (5 Gallon) containers for composite systems.

 Intake tube is offered in either 3/8" (9.5 mm) ID or 5/8" (15.9 mm) ID, and can be either Nylon-reinforced PVC or Teflon-lined PVC.
 Transport velocity varies depending on height and distance being sampled.
 For most situations the sampler pulls at over 1.5 m/s (5 ft/sec).
-For an in-depth speed chart, refer to Section 1.3.7 Sample Transport Velocity on page 1-15.
+For an in-depth speed chart, refer to Section 1.3.7 Sample Transport Velocity on page 1-14.